risg99/tpc-ds-benchmark/README.md

 Once these 23 queries are updated, we can begin the benchmarking

 13/10 Ahmad & Rishika:
-Fixed all errors for the 23 queries
+- Fixed all errors for the 23 queries

+15/10 Ahmad:
+- Added performance test script and SF 1 results